Eviction Prevention By The Numbers

 The funds may only be used to pay rent, and all payments will made directly to the landlord.

-Tenants seeking rental assistance should APPLY HERE.
+Tenants seeking rental assistance should CLICK HERE FOR INFORMATION ON HOW TO APPLY.